Understanding Autism: Frequently Asked Questions

 17. How to tell ADHD from autism?

 While both ADHD and autism can involve attention issues and impulsivity, autism also includes social communication difficulties and repetitive behaviors.
 A professional evaluation can help differentiate between the two.
-The CDC provides more details.
+The CDC offers guidance on differentiating these conditions.

 18. Is ADHD stimming the same as autism?